meatspaces/meatspace-chat/README.md

 If you need an apiKey to post from your app, contact me at jen@meatspac.es and I will try to hook you up!
 You will get access to [staging server](http://chat-staging.meatspac.es) to see if everything works and see if it is appropriate for the production server (which I will give you a new apiKey).

+If you plan on using node and the [socket.io-client](https://www.npmjs.org/package/socket.io-client) for a bot or other purposes, ensure you have socket.io-client ~0.9, as ~1.0 isn't compatble with the socket.io ~0.9.
 ### API

 If you are doing native or non-web calls to the API, you will first need a valid apiKey and then you can make the following calls: